 - exchange programs.

 To complete the Bachelor of Business, students must attain a total of 24 credit points.
-The 24 credit points include 10 credit points of core units, 8 credit points of units from a major and 6 credit points of elective units (you may choose to undertake a 4 credit point minor from a specified list).
+The 24 credit points include 10 credit points of core units, 8 credit points of units from a major and 6 credit points of elective units (you may choose to undertake a 4 credit point minor from a specified list) plus completion of the compulsory 0-credit point unit, MAI010 Academic Integrity.
 Most units (think of units as 'subjects') are equal to 1 credit point.
 Most students choose to study 4 units per trimester, and usually undertake 2 trimesters each year.

 To complete the course you must include:-